-b) an account, agreed where possible, of how the request relates to the considerations for extensions set out in the college's policy;
+b) an account, agreed where possible, of how the request relates to the considerations for extensions set out in the College's policy;

-c) the views of the Senior Tutor setting out matters relevant to the request from the perspective of the college including, as appropriate, academic matters or other relevant circumstances;
+c) the views of the Provost for Academic Affairs setting out matters relevant to the request from the perspective of the College including, as appropriate, academic matters or other relevant circumstances;

-d) in the case of joint appointments, the views of the division and any other associated employers (e.g. the NHS or another college), including, in particular, comment on any special arrangement which would result in the parts of the joint appointment being treated differently.
-If, in the case of a joint appointment, a decision has already been made with regard to the university employment, the outcome of this should be included.
+d) in the case of joint appointments, the views of the Division and any other associated employers (e.g. the NHS or another college), including, in particular, comment on any special arrangement which would result in the parts of the joint appointment being treated differently.
+If, in the case of a joint appointment, a decision has already been made with regard to the University employment, the outcome of this should be included.